-The Best Sintra Day Trip Itinerary For Busy Travelers
+Best One Day In Sintra Itinerary For Busy Travelers

-There are two different ways of enjoying your short, one day in Sintra.
-One, join a top rated Sintra day tour, such as this one, and see the best with a local tour guide.
-Two, plan your own day trip from Lisbon to Sintra by train and go at your own pace to see all of Sintra’s sights.
+There are two different ways to enjoy your short day in Sintra.
+One is to join a top-rated Sintra day tour and see the best with a local tour guide.
+The second is to plan your own day trip from Lisbon to Sintra by train and go at your own pace to see all of Sintra’s sights.

 I went with the second option and saw a lot in one day.

-I also have a section where you’ll find an amazing selection of Sintra guided tours if you prefer to leave the planning to the professionals.
+I also have a section with an amazing selection of Sintra guided tours if you prefer to leave the planning to the professionals.

-Quick links to plan the best Sintra day trip
+Quick links to Plan the Best Sintra One Day Itinerary

-• If you prefer a guided day trip to Sintra, this GetYourGuide Originals tour, which includes the charming Pena Palace, Cabo da Roca, and Cascais, comes highly recommended.
+• If you prefer a guided day trip to Sintra, this small-group tour, which includes the charming Pena Palace, Cabo da Roca, and Cascais, is highly recommended.

 • Do not miss walking down the initiation well at Quinta da Regaleira.
 That is an absolutely surreal experience and very different from what you may have experienced in other European castles.